Note: I’m not marketing any sort of kit or “upgrade.”

 - No inverter or regulator circuits are used.
 So there are no RFI issues, and there are less components to fail.

 - A regulator circuit is not required.
 The original CCFL driver circuit was not regulated, nor does the LED circuit need be.
-(If you experience flickering while transmitting, you may have marginal supply voltage, or voltage loss through your DC power cable.)
+(If you experience flickering while transmitting, you likely have marginal supply voltage, or voltage loss through your DC power cable.)

 - The circuit is so small, it can be built inside the original CCFL circuit’s shielded enclosure.
 But I find it best to mount the components on the back-side of the circuit board, where they can be easily accessed, without having to remove the board.

 - The LED strip is a cool-white type, so the display looks as close to original as possible.

 - I use the Flexfire UltraBright Slim Series LED strip, which is only 3.5mm wide, and fits perfectly in the IC-756PRO series displays.